 - run against traffic – especially if on the road you should be running towards cars, that gives you more control

-Runner Safety Gear
+Best Running Safety Gear

 I’ve seen a lot of recommendations to carry mace, but I admit for me that doesn’t feel right.
 I’m nearly positive that having it out of the case and ready to use, would lead to my injury before anyone else’s.
+Hence the reason below you’ll see I really like a new pepper gel spray when I’m running a new area.

-- whistles (these come on many hydration packs for bears, but they’re great for safety in general)
+- Whistles (these come on many hydration packs for bears, but they’re great for safety in general)

 - Defend Six is a new tool that can alert you through your headphones if someone is approaching you from behind.